 Wait times will vary based on the number of requests for rides.

-Please visit the UPD website for more info on this program, including the rules and regulation.
+Please visit UPD for more info on this program, including rules and regulations.

 Safety Escort Program

 If you might feel unsafe walking to a destination on campus, UPD will provide an escort to any location on campus.
 This service is available 24 hours a day, 7 days a week.